 “The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

 Windschmerz is a variant of weltschmerz (world pain or sadness) focused on a specific technology that’s destroying nature while claiming to save the planet.
-Are there any safe vistas where the wind blows?
+Are there any safe vistas now?
+Even if remote areas are spared, millions of acres of “near wilderness” on the outskirts of cities must remain intact to avoid a world that feels completely urbanized.
+Such lands are under constant threat as UGB zoning laws are weakened for utilitarian purposes.
 The industry seems happy to keep trashing scenery and wildlife until these eyesores are too thick for even the most deluded Greens.
 It used to be conservatives who didn’t respect landscapes but liberals have been successfully brainwashed by these scenery-eaters.
 It happened on the sly without adequate warning, mainly in Europe at first.
-Clean energy is looking quite dirty to objective eyes.
+Machine overpopulation gets similar reactions to denials of human overpopulation.
+“Isn’t this how modern life is supposed to be?”
+But, like the frog in a pot of water analogy, the masses will someday wake up and ask “What the hell happened to all the scenery?”

-There are several main ways people create unnatural landscapes:
+There are several ways people create unnatural landscapes:

-Wind energy projects do all of the above except for deep drilling, and they are now the tallest structures in rural areas and especially on mountaintops; taller than many city skyscrapers.
-Wind power advocates ignore or downplay those obvious impacts, and ride on the psychological notion that anything fighting carbon (truly or ostensibly) must not be causing harm.
-It’s a very narrow definition of harm, convenient to the wind industry’s agenda of grabbing subsidies for major construction projects.
+Wind energy projects do all of the above except for deep drilling, and they are now the tallest structures in rural areas, especially on mountaintops which amplify their long-range visibility.
+The starkness of their contrast to natural surroundings is not just about size.
+Nothing else on that scale catches the eye with rotation, plus the shadow-flicker it creates.
+Mandatory red lights also intrude on skies that never had them.
+Wind power advocates downplay those obvious impacts, and ride on the psychological notion that anything (appearing to) fight carbon must not be causing harm.
+It’s a very narrow definition of harm, convenient to the industry’s agenda of grabbing subsidies for new construction projects.

 No matter how many zealots call them “beautiful,” wind turbines will always impact millions of people and animals in negative ways.
 The industry wants to expand what we see today by orders of magnitude if they can get away with it.
 These machines are a colossal aesthetic blunder that doesn’t require number-crunching to analyze.
 All you need is eyes, ears and environmental awareness.
 They aren’t replacing older industrial scars like coal mines; they’re just adding to the total human impact.
 The moment wind turbines began expanding beyond their experimental beginnings and corporations got involved, it was inevitable that this would happen.
 The goal is to make them as tall as possible to catch elusive winds, which means they will never become less visible.
 It’s also a pipe dream that they can be made quiet or safe for flying animals.
 Most people in the industry must know this, which makes them doubly full of it.